 The Girl and the Puma

 One day, a band of Spaniards attacked the Querandí village.
 Recognizing a Spanish girl, they grabbed Maldonado and forced her to return home.

 The Spanish captain was furious that she had disobeyed him by escaping to the jungle.
-To make an example of her, he commanded that she be tied to a tree and left there for wild animals to devour.
+To make an example of her, the cruel commander ordered that she be tied to a tree and left there for wild animals to devour.

+The Girl and the Puma